CGRER – UI College of Education - Iowa K-12 Climate Science Education Initiative

 Iowa teachers will soon be following new science education standards in K-12 classrooms.

-The Next Generation Science Standards (NGSS) are a set of science and engineering standards for grades K-12 that shift students' focus from rote memorization to participating in the scientific process.
+The Next Generation Science Standards (link is external) (NGSS) are a set of science and engineering standards for grades K-12 that shift students' focus from rote memorization to participating in the scientific process.
 Within the new system, cross-disciplinary learning and self-taught exploration are encouraged.
 For example, one high school standard asks students to "design, evaluate and refine a solution for reducing the impacts of human activities on the environment and biodiversity."

 Iowa led the development of NGSS along with 25 other states.
 The standards are the result of a collaborative effort between states and stakeholders in science, science education, higher education, and industry.
 NGSS development was subject to review by several advisory committees that included nationally-renowned leaders in science and science education as well as two public review periods.